-Just a few of the library's adult programs include Genealogy, gardening tips, health, estate planning, privacy in the digital world, and fitness.
+Just a few of the library's adult programs include Genealogy, gardening tips, health, and fitness.

 Texas 42 at HPL

 Get in on the fun!
-Play Texas 42 -- a dominoes game similar in style to bridge and spades at the Huntsville Public Library from 1 to 3 p.m.
-Wednesdays in October.
+Play Texas 42 - a dominoes game similar in style to bridge and spades - at the Huntsville Public Library from 1 to 3 p.m.
+Mondays.
 Studies show playing dominoes can be beneficial for the mind as attention to detail and strategy are essential to play.
 Come to the Community Room each week and strategize your winning moves.
 We’ll supply the dominoes and refreshments.
 Please register in advance here or call Mary at 936-291-5471 for more information.
 Games will be played weekly if 8 or more players register.
 This program is for adults 18 years and older.